right-rudder/blue-skies-astro/src/content/products/en/multi-engine-instructor-mei.md

 ---
-title: Multi-Engine Instructor (MEI)
+title: Multi-Engine Instructor

-description: Multi-Engine Instructor (MEI)
+description: MEI

-# Become a certified Multi-Engine Instructor and teach the next generation of twin-engine pilots with our new MEI program launching in 2025.

 main:
   id: 1
   content: |
-    Blue Skies Above is launching a comprehensive Multi-Engine Instructor (MEI) program in 2025, offering CFIs the opportunity to specialize in twin-engine instruction.
-Join our waitlist today to secure your spot in this exclusive training opportunity.
+    Become a certified Multi-Engine Instructor and teach the next generation of twin-engine pilots with our new MEI program launching in 2025.
   imgCard: "src/assets/images/blue-skies-sunset-from-cockpit.webp"
   imgMain: "src/assets/images/blue-skies-sunset-from-cockpit.webp"
   imgAlt: Student pilot flying over Lanett in a Cessna 172